JPCodeCraft/AlbionDataAvalonia/README.md

 ![image](https://github.com/JPCodeCraft/AlbionDataAvalonia/assets/11092613/6ab7caab-8dc4-4dfc-95a9-95b17b8841ca)

 An alternative client for [The Albion Online Data Project](https://www.albion-online-data.com/) that provides the same functionality as the official client, but with a user-friendly graphical interface and easy-to-use settings.
+All the data is uploaded to The Albion Online Data Project!
+Albion Free Market does not host prices databases.

 # Features